Sam Uffindell's political future revealed today

 Uffindell, who won Tauranga's byelection earlier this year, was stood down from National's caucus on August 9 after two allegations of bullying and intimidatory behaviour in his youth surfaced.

+Over the weekend, National's central North Island regional chair Andrew von Dadelszen posted a photo of Uffindell holding a National Party rosette at the Tauranga Women's Expo.

+In response to a commenter, von Dadelszen said "Sam is in excellent heart… itching to get back to work, supporting Tauranga in Wellington."

-On August 9, National leader Christopher Luxon said he expected the investigation would take two weeks.
+On August 9, National leader Christopher Luxon said he expected the Dew investigation would take two weeks.

 He later said the investigation would start on August 15, and re-stated his expectation of a two-week duration.